 If you want to improve the indoor quality of your home, you need to purchase an air purifier or humidifier.
 Both of these elements can impact the air you breathe inside your house in different ways.
 That’s why you need to understand how they work together or which one will be better for your children.
 To answer all of your questions in this matter, we are going to explain the differences between air purifiers vs humidifiers.

 Purchasing a humidifier vs a purifier will ultimately depend on which one is your priority.
 For some parents, this means eliminating pollutants, viruses and bacteria.
 While for others, it’s increasing the humidity inside their home, especially in winter.

 Because there are many things you should take into account before making a final decision.
 Below, we are going to explain how these machines work and which one is their purpose.

 Air Purifier vs Humidifier

 To choose the best option for your children, you need to understand how they work.
 Let’s take a look.

-When you purchase an air purifier, this appliance will improve your indoor quality by trapping airborne particles, odours and contaminants.
-That way, pollutants such as pet dander, mould, pollen, dust and bacteria will stop circulating the room.
+When you purchase an air purifier, this appliance will improve your indoor quality by trapping airborne particles, odors and contaminants.
+That way, pollutants such as pet dander, mold, pollen, dust, and bacteria will stop circulating the room.

 Air purifiers will suck your indoor air and filtrate it.
 Then the machine will release fresh and clean air into the environment.
 In this regard, there are different types of air purifiers depending on the technology they use.
 The most popular ones are the air purifiers that use a HEPA filter, because they can remove up to 99.97% of the contaminants.
 Plus, trap particles as small as 0.3 microns.